Annual tuition

 K4 to 12th

-If you are interested in full-time enrollment, read about admissions and plan a visit.
-If you need lessons only, use the inquiry form below or call the office.
-Current Trinitas families may use the same form or phone line for lesson openings.
+Interested in full-time enrollment?
+Read about admissions and plan a visit.
+For lessons only, use the inquiry form or call the office.
+Current Trinitas families use the same paths for openings.

 Steady practice